-The game is also operated as a gaming enterprise called Jai Alai in this part of the world, and it is seen in southern parts of the US.
+The game is also operated as a gaming enterprise called Jai Alai in this part of the world, and it is often seen in southern parts of the USA.

 The main objective of the sport is playing with one hand, a racket, a wooden bat or a basket against a wall, which is also called frontis or fronton.

 This sport is usually played between two teams, with two players, and the court is separated by a line on the ground or a net.

 The governing body, The International Federation of Basque Pelota, has created standard rules for different varieties into four modalities and fourteen disciplines.
 This includes fix weights of balls, and also fixed court sizes.